 Traffic/Popularity: Medium Traffic

-Notes: The Red Elephants has an about page, but who is maintaining the site is unknown.
+Founded in 2016, The Red Elephants have an about page, but who maintains the site is unknown.
 They describe their mission as “The Red Elephants is an organization of like-minded conservatives that have come together to spread awareness and truth.”
-They publish news stories under the following categories: TRUMP, ECONOMY, POLICE, DONKEYS, SHOP.
-In the SHOP category they sell t-shirts with messages such as: “F.ck Antifa” and other right wing propaganda.
+The website completely lacks transparency.

 The Red Elephants does not disclose ownership; however, it appears to be owned by Vincent James.
 Donations to Patreon and a shop that sells merchandise generates revenue.
 At the time of this review, there is a 403 Forbidden error when entering the shop.